 This uncompromising, state-of-art filter can pump out 700 US Gal of water per hour through multi-stage filtration.
-If you get this one for your tank, you don’t have to worry about a replacement for next five years or more.
+If you get this one for your tank, you don’t have to worry about a replacement for the next five years or more.

 The Same Old Diet

 That is why you need to widen their palette.
 Even though it’s not possible to replicate their diet schedule as exactly as in the wild, make sure you try your best to provide them with a diversified.
-Include insects, plants, dry fishes, along with feeds that are rich in protein and calcium.
+Include insects, plants, and dry fishes, along with feeds that are rich in protein and calcium.

 Overfeeding In Red-Eared Sliders

 Many beginner turtle keepers often make the mistake of overfeeding their turtles.
 It is natural for a turtle not to eat when they are already full.
 Turtles aren’t like fishes who will gobble up everything even though they have just eaten.
 They like to rest and bask after they eat.

 And when their tummies are full, turtles won’t eat the food put in front of them.
 Sometimes, if you keep a turtle together with fish, it will feed on a fish’s diet and won’t eat afterward.
 This often makes a turtle keeper think his turtles aren’t feeding on their diet.
 You need to keep a keen eye on such details.

 Make a detailed meal schedule for your turtle, and do not feed them more than necessary.
 A baby red-eared turtle will devour everything you feed them.
 They are most active in infancy and the juvenile stage, as they need ample nutrition to develop their hard shell.
 But as they grow into maturity, their feeding prowess gradually drops.
 This could also be the cause behind your red-eared slider not eating.